 - If you liked this Vanilla Cake recipe, be sure to check out our free eBook, Classic Cakes: 24 Easy Cake Recipes to Enjoy Year-Round!

-- Plus, be sure to check out our collection of Homemade Frosting Recipes: 15 Frosting Recipes for Cakes, Cupcakes, and More.
+- You'll find even more frosting ideas in our collection of Homemade Frosting Recipes: 17 Frosting Recipes for Cakes, Cupcakes, and More.

 Report Inappropriate Comment